 How Did Tushar Atre Die?

-At the age of 50, Tushar Atre was not only the founder/CEO of an internet marketing company known as AtreNet, but he was also dabbling in the cannabis business when everything turned upside down.
-The Indian-origin self-made tech millionaire and outdoor enthusiast essentially had everything going for him, that is, until the early morning hours of October 1, 2019.
-After all, at around 2:45 am that day, intruders broke into his affluent Pleasure Point, Santa Cruz home in California.
+At the age of 50, Tushar was not only the founder/CEO of an internet marketing company known as AtreNet, but he was also dabbling in the cannabis business when everything turned upside down.
+The Indian-origin self-made tech millionaire and outdoor enthusiast essentially had everything going for him, that is, until the early hours of October 1, 2019.
+After all, at around 2:45 am, intruders broke into his affluent Pleasure Point, Santa Cruz home in California.
 The disturbance woke Tushar up, following which the assailants forced him into his girlfriend’s BMW SUV before simply driving off.

 Who Killed Tushar Atre?